lwjglgamedev/vulkanbook/bookcontents/chapter-07/chapter-07.md

 }
 ```

-We need first to add a new image layout transition using a memory barrier for the depth image.It is quite similar to the one
+We need first to add a new image layout transition using a memory barrier for the depth image.
+It is quite similar to the one
 used for swap chain images, but the stages to consider are now: `VK_PIPELINE_STAGE_2_EARLY_FRAGMENT_TESTS_BIT | VK_PIPELINE_STAGE_2_LATE_FRAGMENT_TESTS_BIT` and the access flags shall be specifically set for depth attachments:
 `VK_ACCESS_2_DEPTH_STENCIL_ATTACHMENT_READ_BIT` and `VK_ACCESS_2_DEPTH_STENCIL_ATTACHMENT_WRITE_BIT`.